Klarr-Agency/Circum-Icons/README.md

 # Circum Icons

-This pack was created following Google material and IBM Carbon design principles.
+This library was created following Google material and IBM Carbon design principles.
 Our main goal was to keep a certain consistency throughtout all the set and ensure that each icon has the same visual weight.

 Available for these frameworks 👉 React, Vue and Svelte
 ## Documentation